Skimmeroni/Appunti/AI4ST/FoundationsQC/Qubits/Qubits.typ

 dimensions of the Hilbert space

 Let $ket(phi_(1))$ and $ket(phi_(2))$ be two base states.
-Any linear combination of the two is also a legitimate state, as long as the normalization condition is respected:
+Any linear combination of the two is also a legitimate state $ket(Psi)$, as long as the normalization condition is respected:

 $ ket(Psi) = alpha ket(phi_(1)) + beta ket(phi_(2)),
   "with" alpha, beta in CC